cscorley/dissertation/chapters/4_results/2_dit.md

 more accurate evaluation is possible with a historical simulation.
 This aligns with the result we see for FLT in the previous section.

-\begin{framed}
-    \textbf{\dtwo}:
-    Historical simulation reveals that the accuracy of the changeset-based DIT is inconsistent as a project evolves, and is lower than indicated by batch evaluation.
+To summarize, in \done we found changeset-based DITs are *not* as accurate as snapshot-based DITs.
+We find in \dtwo historical simulation reveals that the accuracy of the changeset-based DIT is inconsistent as a project evolves, and is lower than indicated by batch evaluation.
-\end{framed}